Trust-Anchor-Group/Community/CreatePost.md

 ==================

 To create a new post, add a title and description below.
 You can format both title and text using [Markdown](/Markdown.md).
+Make sure to tag your post appropriately, so that it is displayed in the correct channels.
 You can see a preview of your post at the bottom of the page.

 <form>